-Address the proper person by Mr., Mrs., Miss, Ms. or Dr. (see the ongoing discussion on this topic on my earlier post “Dr, Mr., Mrs., First Name, Last Name”).
-Formality matters when job hunting as it is a sign of respect.
+Address the proper person by Mr., Mrs., Miss, Ms. or Dr. (see my articles on this topic on my earlier post “Dr, Mr., Mrs., First Name, Last Name”).
+Formality matters when job hunting because being formal is a sign of respect.
 Taking the premature liberty of addressing your contact by their first name lacks professionalism.

-Many years ago before e-mail existed it was proper to use the salutation “Gentlemen”.
-Addressing those we do not know in that way today seems archaic especially since are we not always aware of gender.
+Many years ago before e-mail existed it was proper and accepted to use the salutation “Gentlemen”.
+Today, addressing those we do not know in that way seems archaic especially since are we not always aware of gender.
 “To Whom It May Concern” seems better suited to a legal document than to correspondence.

-I always recommend that you make the effort to find out the specific person’s name.
-Perusing the employer’s Web site may give you the specific contact information you seek and is better than a generic greeting where it is clear you did not make the effort to find their name.
+I recommend that you make the effort to find out the specific person’s name if at all possible.
+Perusing the employer’s website may give you the specific contact information you seek and is better than a generic greeting where it is clear you did not make the effort to find their name.

-What to do?
-If you cannot find a specific contact name on the site, pick up the old-fashioned telephone — make the extra effort to find out — and ask who to send your e-mail to.
-And it wouldn’t hurt to ask how they prefer you address them (Ms., Mrs., Miss).
-Simple!
+Make that extra effort to find out and ask who to send specifically address/send your e-mail to.
+And it wouldn’t hurt to ask how they prefer to be addressed (Ms., Mrs., Miss).